soulfulconsultant/simple_test_task/README.md

 ## Description of implementation
  The problem statement was completely clear to me, with the exception of the **and ALL reviews for a single product** part.

- My understanding of this part of the task is as follows, when an authorized user requests a certain product(*GET /product/:id*), it  means that he "views it", respectively, in the "table" reviews (reviews.json file) we add a record:
+ My understanding of this part of the task is as follows, when an authorized user requests a certain product(*GET /product/:id*), it  means that he "reviewing it", respectively, in the "table" reviews (reviews.json file) we add a record:

  `
  {